VENDOMP/x2emvsoftwares/README.md

 ### The folder with JCOPENGLISH / JCOPMGR, MSRX, TMACv6.0.7 and CARDPEEK is for free
 ## The folder with all Tools is with a password
+# Dont try to crack it trust me it gonna take years im not stupid

 Hit me up on Telegram for the Pin or more proof t.me/VENDOMP